 - In the second half subs are at the 15:00, 10:00, 6:00 and 2:00 marks.
 Each

-player must play at least 2 of the first 4 shifs.
-The captain/coach can determine who plays the final two minutes.
-(Anyone
+player must play at least 2 of the first 4 shifts in the second half.
+The captain can determine who plays the final two minutes.

 should get their "dab of sanitizer" 45-60 seconds prior to subbing in.
 The scorekeepers will help with this